SoosheBot/Fast-Fib-Hash/README.md

 My thanks to [Bhavani Ravi's](https://medium.com/bhavaniravi/build-your-1st-python-web-app-with-flask-b039d11f101c) article on Flask, which helped me figure out how to get started.

+And to [PzanettiD](https://github.com/PzanettiD/fibonacci-web) for an excellent example of a Fibonacci game on a Flask app.

 Quick Installation Fieldnotes for Flask (MacOS)
 ```